 Rise of the IoT

 At the same time, advancements in miniaturization and mobile technology have accelerated IoT adoption.
-This explosion of devices able to collect and transmit massive amounts of data poses an additional risk for all those sensitive transactions that need to happen at the speed of business.
+This explosion of IoT devices able to collect and transmit massive amounts of data poses an additional risk for all those sensitive transactions that need to happen at the speed of business.
 With everything connected to the public internet potentially vulnerable to being hacked, millions of new IoT devices designed and produced without any meaningful attempt to secure them will become subject to impending compromise.

 This growth raises the stakes exponentially for unsecured (and unsecurable) networks and calls into question previous risk acceptance decisions that connected business systems via the public internet.
 Since the IoT’s entire premise is built upon connectivity, an attack that exploits or compromises this connectivity has the potential to wreak unprecedented havoc.

-Private, isolated networks
+Private, isolated networks and secure connectivity

-As businesses explore new opportunities for the IoT, they must acknowledge that the public internet is no longer fit to provide the secure global connectivity that is imperative to fulfill its promise.
+As businesses explore new opportunities for the IoT, they must acknowledge that the public internet is no longer fit to provide the secure connectivity globally, and that is imperative to fulfill its promise.
 Instead, the use of a private, isolated network has emerged as an alternative and more practical answer to protecting online transactions in an age when the IoT is creating ever-greater risk.
 A private network can significantly reduce business risk by connecting devices and processes completely independent from the public internet.

 In order to do this, the private network must have four qualities: